PaarthSonkiya/hatch/docs/whitepaper.md

 - **Cluster A (5 nodes): NTU campus.** Specifically the drainage channels around residential halls and the EEE block.
 Provides easy physical access for maintenance, controlled stakeholder relationships, and a known low-baseline dengue area for false-positive characterisation.
 - **Cluster B (5 nodes): adjacent HDB estate.** A neighbourhood in the immediate vicinity of NTU (Jurong West / Pioneer) where the applicant can credibly engage with the town council and where adult Aedes are known from NEA's published Gravitrap data.
 This cluster tests the system in operationally relevant conditions.

-Each node is co-located with an existing NEA Gravitrap where possible — not to replace it, but to enable direct comparison of Hatch's site-level alerts against the Gravitrap Aedes Index at that location.
+Each node is co-located with an existing NEA Gravitrap where possible — not to replace it, but to enable direct comparison of Exuvia's site-level alerts against the Gravitrap Aedes Index at that location.

 ### 5.2 Success metrics